agitter/adaptyvbio-egfr/README.md

 On 2024-11-02, the results were [saved](results/round2-egfr-inhibitors-submission1-leaderboard-2024-11-02.png).

 ### Submission 2
 The second submission focused on short sequences.
-I generated `round2_concatenated_final_design_stats_sub1.csv` using the additional BindCraft runs that had finish and manually reviewed the file using the same criteria as before using the same criteria.
+I generated `round2_concatenated_final_design_stats_sub1.csv` using the additional BindCraft runs that had finished and manually reviewed the file using the same criteria as before.
 This time I required the general sequences to have length <= 60 and the non-helical sequences to have length <= 75 (none were run with allowed lengths <= 60).
-The resulting 10 sequences are `round2-egfr-inhibitors-submission2-key.fasta` and `round2-egfr-inhibitors-submission2.fasta.
+The resulting 10 sequences are `round2-egfr-inhibitors-submission2-key.fasta` and `round2-egfr-inhibitors-submission2.fasta`.
 On 2024-11-04, the results were [saved](results/round2-egfr-inhibitors-submission2-leaderboard-2024-11-04.png).

 ### Submission 3